nteract/vdom/docs/design-patterns.md

 -------------------

-## Working with python objects
+## Working with Python objects

-For this section, you'll need `ggplot` and `matplotlib`.
-We'll create a component that creates a histogram which allows for displaying side by side
+For this section, you'll need `ggplot` and `matplotlib` packages installed.
+We'll create a component, `fancy_hist` that creates a histogram which allows for displaying side by side

 ```python
 import matplotlib.pyplot as plt